 The primary action is TVOC monitoring i.e. to measure how much of TVOC concentrations you are exposed to.
 In addition to this following corrective measures can be taken:

 - Avoid staying in poorly ventilated areas for long durations.

 - Firstly, promote the use of alternative fuels and improve quality fuels with high emission rates.

 - Also, avoid keeping your vehicle idle for long.

-- Avoid areas with traffic congestions, breathing such polluted air daily also leads to health effects in the long run.
+- Avoid areas with traffic congestion, breathing such polluted air daily also leads to health effects in the long run.

 - Limit outdoor activities and close windows and vents during times of high air pollution.

 - Also, avoid or limit using VOC- containing products such as organic cleaning solvents.

 For example, different working principles for TVOC monitoring in the ambient environment are photoionization detection (PID), flame ionization detection, and semiconductor.

 Photoionisation detection (PID)